SCUBA Diving in the British Virgin Islands

-SCUBA divers have a multitude of options available to them when it comes to incorporating diving into their yacht charter vacation!
+SCUBA divers have many options when it comes to incorporating diving into their yacht charter vacation!

-When scuba diving in the British Virgin Islands, a wetsuit is often unnecessary due to the warm water temperatures.
+A wetsuit is often unnecessary when scuba diving in the British Virgin Islands due to the warm water temperatures.

 The water is generally around 85 degrees during Summer and late 70s during Winter.